Amber Guyger didn't commit a crime when she killed Botham Jean, lead investigator says

 The Jean family returned before the jury was brought back into the courtroom.

-Jean died from devastating internal injuries that would've caused a lot of internal bleeding, testified a Dallas County medical examiner.
+Jean died from devastating injuries to his organs that would've caused a lot of internal bleeding, testified a Dallas County medical examiner.

 He was shot in the left side of his chest and the bullet clipped his heart, traveled downward through the left side of his lung, went through his diaphragm, stomach and intestines before stopping inside his body.